-To minimize the potential for Residential Halls fires at the Central Arizona College it is the policy of the College to prohibit open burning, open-coiled electric or heating appliances, halogen lamps, extension cords, multi-plus and "spider web" type of cord usage or "piggy backing" power strips, cooking and/or cooking equipment and the use of combustible decorations at all times (unless in accordance with other policies and procedures, and/or authorized by the authority having jurisdiction).
-Open burning as defined by the College is any open/exposed flame or combustion that produces heat, light, or smoke, and has the potential to cause a fire.
-Examples of open burning are, but not limited to, candles, incense, bonfires, campfires, barbecue grills, and their related accessories such as: gasoline, propane, lighter fluid, charcoal, and pyrotechnics.
+To minimize the potential for Residential Hall fires at Central Arizona College, it is the policy of the College to prohibit open burning, open-coiled electric or heating appliances, halogen lamps, extension cords, multi-plus and "spider web" type of cord usage, or "piggybacking" power strips, cooking and/or cooking equipment and the use of combustible decorations at all times (unless per other policies and procedures, and/or authorized by the authority having jurisdiction).
+Open burning, as defined by the College, is any open/exposed flame or combustion that produces heat, light, or smoke and has the potential to cause a fire.
+Examples of open burning are not limited to candles, incense, bonfires, campfires, barbecue grills, and their related accessories, such as gasoline, propane, lighter fluid, charcoal, and pyrotechnics.

-All decorations and ornaments must be of fire-resistant or non-combustible material, U.L. rated and approved for use.
-They shall not be hung or posted on any fire protection equipment (fire hose cabinets, fire extinguishers, sprinkler heads and piping, smoke detectors, fire alarm pull boxes, etc.), on or near exits, on or near exit or emergency lights, on or near any other protective or operating feature provided by the College, or in any manner that could present a fall or trip hazard, or impede egress.
+All decorations and ornaments must be of fire-resistant or non-combustible material, U.L. rated, and approved for use.
+They shall not be hung or posted on any fire protection equipment (fire hose cabinets, fire extinguishers, sprinkler heads and piping, smoke detectors, fire alarm pull boxes, etc.), on or near exits, on or near an exit or emergency lights, on or near any other protective or operating feature provided by the College, or in any manner that could present a fall or trip hazard or impede egress.

-Removal of all decorations, ornaments, and displays are required immediately after the event or prior to the College's annual holiday closure.
-Decorative lights including holiday lights, as well as floodlights, extension cords, or electrically operated ornaments must be U.L. rated and approved for use.
+Removal of all decorations, ornaments, and displays is required immediately after the event or before the College's annual holiday closure.
+Decorative lights, including holiday lights, as well as floodlights, extension cords, or electrically operated ornaments, must be

+U.L. rated and approved for use.
 Electric lights or electrically operated ornaments shall not be used on metal, aluminum, or any other similar metal, which could induce an electrical shock.

-Only heavy duty extension cords and decorative lights in good condition (free from damage or exposed wiring) shall be used for decorations, must be unplugged at the end of each day, and removed after the event or holiday season.
-Extension cords or decorative lights may not be routed under rugs or carpets, through doorways, or in any manner that could present a fall or trip hazard, or impede egress.
+Only heavy-duty extension cords and decorative lights in good conditions (free from damage or exposed wiring) shall be used for decorations, must be unplugged at the end of each day, and removed after the event or holiday season.
+Extension cords or decorative lights may not be routed under rugs or carpets, through doorways, or in any manner that could present a fall, trip hazard, or impede egress.

-It is the policy of the College that only artificial holiday trees will be used and shall be of fire-retardant or non-combustible material.
-Indoor trees must be placed out of the way of traffic and must not block doorways, exits, exit signs, or any of the fire protection equipment, or placed in any manner that could present a fall or trip hazard, or impede egress.
+It is the policy of the College that only artificial holiday trees will be used and shall be of fireretardant or non-combustible material.
+Indoor trees must be placed out of the way of traffic and must not block doorways, exits, exit signs, or any fire protection equipment or be placed in any manner that could present a fall, trip hazard, or impede egress.